Get to Know Lee

 Trauma and PTSD

 Trauma shakes you up inside and messes with your sense of safety in the world.
 It changes how you feel about yourself - and how you feel about others.
 Are you trying to get through day to day life and find yourself struggling with guilt, shame, depression, anxiety, dissociation, or relationship problems?
 Oftentimes when people experience sexual abuse as a child, they struggle with these same things.
 Or maybe, you experienced a repeated pattern of overwhelming and stressful events, such as witnessing violence in your home or neglect from your family.
-These continued emotionally painful relationships throughout your childhood and young adulthood, and now you struggle to feel cared for and loved, believe that you are not good enough, and maybe feel depressed and avoid others.
+These continued emotionally painful experiences throughout your childhood, adolescence, and young adulthood, and shaped your life.
+Now you struggle to feel cared for and loved, believing that you are not good enough or undeserving.
+The hope you had seems to be fading.
 Trauma shows up differently for each person.
 No matter how “big” or “small” the trauma may seem, if it interrupts your ability to face the challenges of life with confidence, it is real.
 I can help you process your experiences, and find a peaceful, healing path back to yourself.
 I utilize EMDR in my treatment of trauma.

 A bit about me

 Outside of the professional realm, I spend my time engaging in LGBTQIA+ community activism, having impromptu dance parties with friends, and running.
 If you would have asked me about running a few years ago I would have said I’d only do it if I was in imminent danger.
 Somehow I got talked into going for a trail run and I got hooked on long distance running.
 I by no means run fast but I can go for a long time.
 I also love hiking with my dog, Patsy, doing diamond paintings (just like paint by number but with sparkles), and reading YA fantasy fiction.

 Master of Science in Social Work, Clinical Concentration